chrisgrieser/nvim-scissors/README.md

 	function() require("scissors").editSnippet() end
 )

--- when used in visual mode, will prefill the dedented selected text as body vim.keymap.set(
+-- When used in visual mode prefills the selection as body. vim.keymap.set(
 	{ "n", "x" },
 	"<leader>sa",